hanami/view/README.md

 ### Root

-Template lookup is performed under the `Lotus::View.root` directory.
+Template lookup is performed under the `Lotus::View.configuration.root` directory.
 You can specify a different path on a per view basis:

 ```ruby
 class ViewWithDifferentRoot